pywe/Blugit/accounts/templates/accounts/instructions.md

 and type python or python3, if you get an interactive response with a python version, you a good to go

-CHECK pip
+#CHECK pip
 "pip --version" will tell you the current version of pip on your machine to get pip, if you do not have it: sudo apt install python3-pip

-INSTALL VIRTUALENV
+#INSTALL VIRTUALENV
 Use the following command to install a virtualenv pip install virtualenv

-CREATE AND ACTIVATE A VIRTUALENV
+#CREATE AND ACTIVATE A VIRTUALENV
 Use the following command to create a virtualenv virtualenv name_here

 Activate your virtualenv like this (on linux or unix based sys) source name_here/bin/activate

-On windows
+##On windows
 name_here\Scripts\activate

-GET DJANGO
+#GET DJANGO
 pip install django

-GET WHITENOISE
+#GET WHITENOISE
 pip install white noise

-CLONE THIS PROJECT
+#CLONE THIS PROJECT
-Now, you can clone this project to where you want: git clone link_here
+Now, you can clone this project to where you want if you have not already: git clone link_here

 Enter the project and run this command: